 Firstly, all pools constructed in Houston must have a wall that is at least 4 feet (48 inches) tall.
 It must be constructed from a solid, non-climbable substance – so materials such as chain links are inappropriate.

 Horizontal slats are only allowed on the inside of the wall, as they could allow for easy climbing.
-If there are gaps in the fence, they must be small enough not to allow a 4-inch sphere to pass through them.
+If there are gaps in the fence, they must be no greater than 4 inches wide.
 Any decorative opening must not be bigger than 1.75 inches in every direction.

 Houston Apartment Complex Pool Gate Regulations